nikonor/rss-downloader/README.md

 # rss-downloader

-This is my "school project" for Go lang.
+This is my "school project" for Golang.
 I want to create simple app.
 It will download the news by RSS-feed and send data by email.